Aiteo Announces Resumption of Production after Nembe Oilfield Leak

 Emmanuel Addeh in Abuja

-Aiteo Eastern Exploration and Production Company (AEEPCO), operator of the NNPC / Aiteo Joint Venture on OML 29, Saturday confirmed the resumption of production, days after it disclosed that there had been an oil leak on its Nembe Oilfield asset in Bayelsa.
+Aiteo Eastern Exploration and Production Company (AEEPCO), operator of the NNPC/ Aiteo Joint Venture on OML 29, Saturday confirmed the resumption of production, days after it disclosed that there had been an oil leak on its Nembe Oilfield asset in Bayelsa State.

 Consequently, AEEPCO’s Group Managing Director, Victor Okoronkwo, in the update, stated that a comprehensive assessment of its operations and assets on the oilfield had been conducted.